 Thanks for your consideration.

-#4 Updated by Suraj Kurapati almost 2 years ago
+#4 Updated by Suraj Kurapati about 2 years ago

 I didn't ask for antonmys for all predicates; only for #exclude?.

 The reason for #exclude? is for more "natural" boolean expressions:

 if File.exist? some_file and some_list.exclude? some_file if File.exist? some_file and not some_list.include? some_file